On this page |

 Note

-Python handles and Python states get installed pretty much at the same time when Houdini starts up, but the order of registration between the two is not important.
+Python handles and Python states are installed about the same time when Houdini starts up, but the order of registration between the two is not important.
 Houdini doesn’t require Python handles to be installed before Python states can bind them.
 The registration phase only collects the binding information between the Python handle parameters and the Python state node parameters.
-These bindings are used later by Houdini when the Python state is entered at runtime, at this point the proper validation kicks in and binding errors get processed if any.
+These bindings are used later by Houdini when the Python state is entered at runtime, at which point the proper validation kicks in and binding errors (if any) are processed.

 -